Burmese Days: Plot summary

 U Po Kyin's campaign against Dr Veraswami turns out to be intended simply to further his aim of becoming a member of the European Club in Kyauktada.
 The club has been put under pressure to elect a native member and Dr Veraswami is the most likely candidate.
 U Po Kyin arranges the escape of a prisoner and plans a rebellion for which he intends that Dr Veraswami should get the blame.
 The rebellion begins and is quickly put down, but a native rebel is killed by acting Divisional Forest Officer, Maxwell.
 Uncharacteristically courageous, Flory speaks up for Dr Veraswami and proposes him as a member of the club.
 At this moment the body of Maxwell, cut almost to pieces with dahs by two relatives of the man he had shot, is brought back to the town.
 This creates tension between the Burmese and the Europeans which is exacerbated by a vicious attack on native children by the spiteful and racist timber merchant, Ellis.
 A large but ineffectual anti-British riot begins and Flory becomes the hero for bringing it under control with some support by Dr Veraswami.
 U Po Kyin tries to claim credit but is disbelieved and Dr Veraswami's prestige is restored.

 Verrall leaves Kyauktada without saying goodbye to Elizabeth and she falls for Flory again.
 Flory is happy and plans to marry Elizabeth.
 However, U Po Kyin has not given up.
 He hires Flory's former Burmese mistress to create a scene in front of Elizabeth during the sermon at church.
 Flory is disgraced and Elizabeth refuses to have anything more to do with him.
 Overcome by the loss and seeing no future for himself, Flory kills first his dog, and then himself.

 Dr Veraswami is demoted and sent to a different district and U Po Kyin is elected to the club.
 U Po Kyin's plans have succeeded and he plans to redeem his life and cleanse his sins by financing the construction of pagodas.
 He dies of apoplexy before he can start building the first pagoda and his wife envisages him returning to life as a frog or rat.
-Elizabeth eventually marries Macgregor, the deputy commissioner, and lives happily in contempt of the natives, who in turn live in fear of her, fulfilling her destiny of becoming a "burra memsahib", a respectful term given to white European women.
+Elizabeth eventually marries Macgregor, the senior official in town and much older.
+She plays her role as a deputy commissioner's wife happily, in contempt of the natives who in turn live in fear of her; fulfilling her destiny as a standard bearer of the British Empire and "burra memsahib" ("wife of the big man").